felipe-mig/3D_Modelling_Theme_Website_HTML_and_CSS/README.md

 To navigate the website**, open the index.html file in your default browser.

-**The website is optimized for a 16" 2560px x 1600px display with a 16:10 aspect ratio.

 * No frameworks
 * No AI code
 * Local content

+**The website is optimized for a 16" 2560 x 1600 screen with a 16:10 aspect ratio.

 ## 📷 Screenshots